A. Jonathan TrafimowPartner

 Prior to joining the firm, Mr. Trafimow was a Partner at the law firm of Epstein Becker & Green, P.C. in Manhattan.
 He has also served as an Assistant Corporation Counsel for the City of New York in employment and civil rights litigation and prior to that, worked as a Motions Law Clerk for the United States Court of Appeals for the Second Circuit.

 New York University School of Law, J.D.
 1989

 University of Chicago, B.A.
 1986

-Mr. Trafimow is admitted to practice before the United States Court of Appeals for the Second and Eleventh Circuits, the United States District Courts for the Southern, Eastern and Northern Districts of New York, the Northern District of Illinois, and the states of New York and Illinois.
+Mr. Trafimow is admitted to practice before the United States Supreme Court, United States Court of Appeals for the Second, Third and Eleventh Circuits, the United States District Courts for the Southern, Eastern and Northern Districts of New York, the Northern District of Illinois, and the states of New York and Illinois.

 Mr. Trafimow is a member of the American Bar Association, the New York State Bar Association and the American Health Lawyers Association.

 2018-New York Super Lawyers®

 2015 ALM Top-Rated LI Lawyer Annual Legal Leaders Guide

 2014-New York Super Lawyers®